 Here are some other ideas you might want to try:

-Be sure to “like” and follow my Facebook page for all the latest play ideas and information regarding my play classes, parent workshops, and in-home play sessions.
+Be sure to “like” and follow my Facebook page for all the latest play ideas and information regarding my play classes and parent workshops.